Samreay/Marz/README.md

 2. Run `install.sh` found in the top level directory to install `npm` dependencies (which simply runs `npm install`)

 After doing this, you can analyse a FITS file by running `./autoMarz.sh <FITSFilePath>`, which will direct output to `stdout`.
 Command line parameters, including how to save to file, are detailed upon running `autoMarz.sh` without parameters.

+*****

+# Updates

+## 1.0.5
+* Improving LocalStorage detection for Safari's private browsing mode.
+* Removing extraneous console logging.
+* Increasing robustness of spectra serialisation for spectra that may be lacking RA, DEC, MAG or TYPE details.

+## 1.0.4
+* Marz now correctly ignored Parked fibres.
+* Catering for boundary failure for fitting a floating point index.

+## 1.0.3
+* Refactoring variance plotting height into global config.
+* Clipping variance plot at 3 sigma to make display more useful.

+## 1.0.2
+* Refactoring command line execution to use external config file.
+* Adding ability to output more than one automatic match in file output file.
+    * Command ine defaults to 3
+    * Web interface defaults to 1

+## 1.0.1
+* Complete rewrite of command line usage.
+    * Removing command line dependence on jsdom and file-api.
+    * Refactored skeleton into JS classes, not angular services.
+Services wrap and extend class functionality.

+## 1.0.0
+* Initial implementation of versioning system.
+See 41cb819.

+*****

 # Licensing